- Schools & Networks

-Note: When you go to register on Eventbrite, click the green ticket button.
-A pop-up menu appears and at the top left hand side in blue it says "Enter Promo Code" — click there and put in your code.
-This will give you access to the member pricing which is $50 off each registration.
-We can also create an invoice and send it to you if you'd prefer to do it that way.
+Note: In Eventbrite, click the green ticket button.
+A pop-up menu will appear.
+Click "Enter Promo Code" in the top left to enter your code.
+This will grant access to member pricing, $50 off each registration.
+We can also create an invoice to send you if preferable.

 The 2020 conference will be held at the Radisson Blu Minneapolis Downtown.
 We have negotiated a room block rate of $145 per night.
 You have until October 5, 2020, to reserve your room.
 You may call the hotel directly at (612) 339-4900 and ask for the Teacher-Powered National Conference room block or reserve online at the link below.

 - To boldly go — Designing equitable, student-centered learning: Teacher-powered teams use their autonomies to create student-centered learning environments.
 Sessions in this strand will focus on ways teacher-powered schools have designed learning programs and environments that allow all students to be successful.

 - Planetary alignment — Sharing power with students, families, community: Teacher-powered schools actively engage families and communities as experts and give students real power and choice in their own education.
 Many teacher-powered schools are also community schools, meaning they offer wraparound support services to students and families and have a staff member or members coordinate community involvement.
 Sharing the power of decision-making with students, families, and communities allows all members of a school to come together for the benefit of students.
 Sessions in this strand focus on this particular teacher-powered practice.